Tour to the South Valley of Cusco half day

 Where does the tour start and end?

-- The tour ends at Square Regocijo in the city center (a few steps from most hotels and tourist restaurants).
+- The tour ends at the door of your hotel or in a central square of the city (a few steps from most hotels and tourist restaurants).

 How to prevent altitude sickness?

 - Altitude sickness or soroche can cause you some discomfort during your visit such as dizziness, fatigue or nausea.
 Try to avoid alcoholic beverages and fatty foods before your visit.

 - To reduce the symptoms, try to acclimatize one day before to the altitude of the city of Cusco.
 Drinking coca leaf infusions (a natural plant used by the Incas) is an excellent option.